monsoonmaelstrom/book2/book2.md

 I feel like I’ve been floating in silent darkness forever.
 There’s no wind.
 No temperature.
 No smell.
 No up.
 No down.
 No anything.
 It’s formless.
 I’d say I was lost, but there’s nothing here, so being lost seems technically impossible.

 I remember what was happening.
 I remember everything.
 I remember Iverson fighting against me, and the distant feel of the water as we hit it.
-I remember seeing Liam before that, and the relief I felt at that, even though I *knew* he was okay before that.
+I remember seeing Liam before that, and the relief I felt, even though I *knew* he was okay before that.

 I *remember* everything, but I don’t *know* anything.
 I don’t know how I got here, and I don’t know how to get out.
 I don’t even know where ‘here’ is.
 I don’t know what happened to Iverson when I entered this nothing, and I don’t know what happened to me either.